Earth has a new mini-moon - but it's only temporary - Local News 8

 The survey is supported by the Near-Earth Object Observations Program, which reports into NASA’s Planetary Defense Coordination Office.
 Specialists at Catalina help NASA discover and track near-Earth objects that could be potentially hazardous to the planet.

-In this case, they found a natural satellite that was pulled into Earth’s orbit three years ago.
+In this case, they found a natural satellite that was pulled into Earth’s orbit, likely two or three years ago.

 On Tuesday, the Smithsonian Astrophysical Observatory’s Minor Planet Center announced the object.
 The MPC is “the single worldwide location for receipt and distribution of positional measurements of minor planets, comets and outer irregular natural satellites of the major planets.”